maksimLeali/graph-a-pet-backend/readme.md

-# Pet finder (Back-end)
+# GraphAPet (Back-end)
-Pet finder backend is *wip* project that I'm developping in my free time.
+GraphAPet back-end is *wip* project that I'm developping in my free time.
+It should work as a platform to help people find a pet in their vicinity or to keep track of your pets medication / events / vet appointments.

+This part is the core of the applciation, it manage every user and evry business logic.
+I serve as a skeleton for the app.

 ## Installation
 Clone this repo to your device.